-The easiest way to visit Gala is to book a train & lift pass combo ticket with JR. As Gala is owned by the rail company, they actually offer a really good deal – you get the round-trip Shinkansen ticket and a one-day Gala lift pass for only slightly more than the usual one-way Shinkansen fare.
+The easiest way to visit Gala without the full JR Pass is to book a train & lift pass combo ticket from JR. As Gala is owned by the JR rail company, they actually offer a really good deal – you get the round-trip Shinkansen ticket and a one-day Gala lift pass for only slightly more than the usual one-way Shinkansen fare.
 It really is an excellent price, so if you’re just looking for a one-day trip that’s the way to go.
 These combo tickets can be bought from the ‘JR View Plaza’ travel kiosks at major JR stations (Shinjuku, Shibuya, Ikebukuro, Tokyo Station, and various others).

 Another way of doing it, if you plan to go up regularly from Tokyo, is to buy a season pass and make use of the ‘JR Tokyo Wide Pass‘.
 This is a 3-day (consecutive days) pass covering the whole Kanto area, extending out as far as Echigo Yuzawa & Gala Yuzawa stations and costing 10,000 yen.
 Thankfully for foreign residents, this pass is available to all foreign passport holders regardless of residence status (unlike the other JR passes which are only available to tourists i.e. foreign residents aren’t eligible).
 I used to schedule my two weekly days off within a three day period so I could ride both days on the one pass, working out at 5,000 yen a time for the return train journeys, which is a big saving.
 If you’re planning to ride 20+ days in the season, doing it this way with a season pass will work out cheaper than using the JR combo day-tickets each time.
 If you can’t go that frequently, then the JR combo tickets will work out cheaper.
 Of course, the JR combo tickets mean you’re also stuck with Gala – if you want to ride elsewhere, the Tokyo Wide Pass is the way to do it.
 From Echigo Yuzawa station there are shuttle buses to Ishiuchi Maruyama (about 10 minutes), as well as to Naeba and Kagura a bit further away.
 There’s an information counter in Echigo Yuzawa station with English speaking staff and all the shuttle bus timetables and bus stop details.